Finsbury Rifles: Suvla Bay

-On 15 August the battalion took part in the action at Kiretch Tepe Ridge, where 162nd Bde's task was to protect the flank of the two attacking brigades.
+On 15 August the battalion took part in the action at Kiretch Tepe Ridge, where 162nd Brigade's task was to protect the flank of the two attacking brigades.
 Little fighting was anticipated.
 There was no time to reconnoitre and the brigade advanced towards the lower slopes of the ridge with 'no information about the probable whereabouts of the enemy'.
 After about 400 yards the leading battalion, the 1/5th Bedfordshire Regiment, came under increasing rifle and machine-gun fire in the gullies and lost cohesion.
+Early in the action, Brigadier-General de Winton was wounded and Lieutenant Colonel Byrne took command of the Brigade with Major G.F.M.
+Davies assuming command of 1st Battalion.
+Captain Crosbie, the Adjutant, was also wounded early.
 Parties of the 1/10th and 1/11th Londons were 'dribbled forward' to reinforce the line.
-The battalions 'gallantly breasted the gully-riven slopes of the ridge, and ultimately advanced the left of the line to the south-western shoulder of Kidney Hill'.
-But they were unsupported, and withdrew that night to positions in Lone Tree Gully.
+The battalions breasted the gully-riven slopes of the ridge, and ultimately advanced the left of the line to the south-western shoulder of Kidney Hill but they were unsupported, and withdrew that night to positions in Lone Tree Gully.
 Major G.F.M.
-Davies of 1/11th Londons was killed while covering the retreat of the rear party.
+Davies of 1/11th Londons was killed while covering the retreat of the rear party and Captain Lewer assumed command.
 Lone Tree Gully was shelled all the next day.
-The battalion's total casualties in the two days were about 360.
+Captain Lewer was wounded with Captain Windsor taking command.
+During the night the positions were consolidated as far as possible.
+The battalion's total casualties in the two days were about 360, including nine officers.

-Over the next two months the 1/11th Bn alternated in the firing line with the 1/5th Bedfords; when not in the line the battalion was in reserve at 'Finsbury Vale'.
+Over the next two months the 1/11th Battalion alternated in the firing line with the 1/5th Bedfords; when not in the line the battalion was in reserve at 'Finsbury Vale'.
 In October the dismounted 1/1st Suffolk Yeomanry were attached to the Londons for training, and then relieved the battalion, which went into a rest camp dubbed 'Penton Hill' from 26 to 31 October.
 During November the battalion alternated with the Suffolk Yeomanry in the line.
-The 1/11th Bn was evacuated to Mudros on 3 December, and shortly afterwards the Gallipoli operation was closed down.
+The 1/11th Battalion was evacuated to Mudros on 3 December, and shortly afterwards the Gallipoli operation was closed down.